 Office: Haury Building, 408D

-Lindsay Montgomery is a anthropological archaeologists whose work focuses on the material practices of nomadic groups during the Spanish colonial period.
-Her research employs a collaborative and multi-disciplinary approach, which brings together archaeological, archival, and ethnographic sources to...
+Lindsay is an anthropological archaeologist whose work focuses on the material practices of mobile groups during the late pre-contact and colonial periods.
+Her research employs a collaborative and multi-disciplinary approach, which brings together archaeological, archival, oral historical, and...